CSCE-482-Thomas-2023Spring/Tune-Twin/README.md

 1\.
 Clone the Tune Twin GitHub Repository

-a.
-Clone the GitHub repository.
+●  Clone the GitHub repository.
 Instructions for how to clone a GitHub repository can also be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 2\.
 Activate the Virtual Environment

-a.
-Utilizing the command line, navigate to the cloned repository and activate the virtual environment with the command ‘source myenv/bin/activate’
+●  Utilizing the command line, navigate to the cloned repository and activate the virtual environment with the command ‘source myenv/bin/activate’

-To confirm that the activation was successful, confirm that (myenv) appears next to the username provided on the command line.

 3\.
 Install appropriate Frontend Packages

-a.
-Navigate to the frontend directory in the same terminal window
-b.
-Download node modules using the ‘npm install’ command
+●  Navigate to the frontend directory in the same terminal window ●  Download node modules using the ‘npm install’ command

-c.
-Download redux using the ‘npm install redux’ command
+●  Download redux using the ‘npm install redux’ command

 4\.
 Start the frontend by running ‘npm start’.
 The frontend should run on [http://localhost:3000](http://localhost:3000/)[/](http://localhost:3000/).